 On a recent trip to Oakland, I was shocked to find out that there is a regional park with coastal redwoods only 15 minutes from downtown.
 The park features dozens of miles of trails, some heading through redwoods and some just along the ridge.
 Either way, it is a great spot to get active in the city; here’s all the information on the short Stream Trail.

 - 2 miles round trip (where we ended, but you can go longer)

 - Location: Approx 7867 Redwood Rd, Oakland, CA 94619

-There are multiple entrances to the park, but this trail is from the Redwood Gate which is on the South East part of the park.
-You can find it by heading here 7867 Redwood Rd, Oakland, CA 94619 and when you GPS tells you you made it, it will still be about a mile ahead on the left.
-There is a kiosk you can pay your $5 parking fee too, then head all the way to the end parking lot to start the trail.
+There are multiple entrances to the park, but this trail is from the Redwood Gate, which is in the southeast part of the park.
+You can find it by heading here 7867 Redwood Rd, Oakland, CA 94619, and when your GPS says you made it, it will still be about a mile ahead on the left.
+There is a kiosk where you can pay your $5 parking fee, then head to the end of the parking lot to start the trail.